 Receivables are recognized at their principal amounts, net of provisions for credit risks.
-The expected credit loss model of IFRS 9 was applied for the first time to determine specific valuation allowances, but this did not have a material impact on the amount of provisions for credit risks.
+The expected credit loss model of IFRS 9 is applied to determine specific valuation allowances.
 Global valuation allowances are recognized to cover risks arising in connection with receivables for which no specific valuation allowances have been recognized.
 In this regard, Volkswagen Bank GmbH applies accounting principle IDW AcP BFA 7, using the expected credit loss model of IFRS 9 to determine global valuation allowances.

 Volkswagen Bank GmbH has acquired all of its own Driver Master Compartment 2, Private Driver Italia 2020-1 and Private Driver España 2020-1 asset-backed securities (ABSs).
 Under the principles specified in IDW AcP HFA 8, significant credit risks thus remain with Volkswagen Bank GmbH.
 There has been no transfer of the beneficial ownership in the receivables underlying these ABS transactions, and these receivables therefore continue to be reported under loans to and receivables from customers.
 A miscellaneous liability is recognized in the amount of the purchase price received.
 When the payments from the sold receivables are forwarded, this liability is reduced on a pro rata basis in the amount of the change in the present value of the underlying receivables.
 The difference compared with the payments received is recognized as an interest expense.
-No subsequent measurement is carried out for purchased securities derived from the Bank's own securitization transactions because these transactions securitize the Bank's own receivables and any counterparty default risk is already recognized as part of the measurement of the receivables concerned.
+No subsequent measurement is carried out for the securities because the risks are already factored into the measurement of the receivables themselves.
+They are recognized at cost, net of any redemptions, during the term of the deals.

-Current bonds and other fixed and variable-income securities held in the liquidity reserve and measured using parameters derived from the market are recognized at historical cost, applying the strict lower of cost or market principle and the requirement to reverse write-downs when the reasons for them no longer exist (section 340e(1) sentence 2 in conjunction with section 253(4) sentence 1 of the HGB and section 253(5) sentence 1 of the HGB).
+Other current bonds and other fixed and variable-income securities held in the liquidity reserve and measured using parameters derived from the market are recognized at historical cost, applying the strict lower of cost or market principle and the requirement to reverse write-downs when the reasons for them no longer exist (section 340e(1) sentence 2 in conjunction with section 253(4) sentence 1 of the HGB and section 253(5) sentence 1 of the HGB).